Mo Harris: Characterisation

 Mo has been described as "a very strong person [who] loves the family [and] wouldn't have anything said about them" by Morse.
 She has been said to "hold the family together ... [acting] as a surrogate mum to her granddaughters".
 Her criminal activity has led to her being described as a "female Fagin or Del Boy"and the "queen of knock-off".
 Mo has also been described as a "tough cookie" and a "fighter".
 Another writer from The People said that Mo is "tough-talking".

 Feud with Pat Evans

-Mo's main link to the square is her former sister-in-law Pat Evans (Pam St Clement).
-There is animosity between the two as Pat believes that Mo cheated on her late brother, Jimmy (Alex King) and still holds a grudge.
+Mo's main link to Albert Square, before her arrival, was her former sister-in-law Pat Butcher (Pam St Clement).
+There is animosity between the two as Pat believes that Mo cheated on her late brother, Jimmy Harris (Alex King) and still holds a grudge.
 On Mo's return to the square, she stokes the flames on her long-running argument with Pat, which began three decades earlier.
 Their backstory was further elaborated on in the spin off Soap "Bubble" Pat and Mo, set in the 1960s featuring a teenage Pat and Mo, played by Emma Cooke and Lorraine Stanley, respectively.